victorcouste/trino-dbt-demo/README.md

 With this demonstration you will be able to:
 - Start a tiny Trino server.
 - From Trino, connect to a Google BigQuery dataset and an on-premises PostgreSQL database.
-- Via a dbt project, join a BigQuery table and a Postgres table, and write the result into a on-premises PostgreSQL table.
+- Via a dbt project, join a BigQuery table and a PostgreSQL table, and write the result into a on-premises PostgreSQL table.

 ---